 - You are strongly advised to avoid the use of any permanent facial fillers due to risks and complications.

 Dermal filler injections are aesthetic procedures that help to restore facial volume loss and plump up deep lines and folds within the skin.
 Injectable fillers are used cosmetically to subtly add volume and improve the contour of facial features, restoring a more youthful and refreshed appearance.
-These treatments aim to address the volume loss resulting from the normal ageing process, which leads to formation of wrinkles and sagging of facial soft tissue.
-It helps improve the appearance of ‘hallow’ areas of the face that lead to a ageing facial appearance.
+These treatments aim to address the volume loss resulting from the normal ageing process, which leads to the formation of wrinkles and sagging of facial soft tissue.
+It helps improve the appearance of ‘hallow’ areas of the face that lead to an ageing facial appearance.
 While it is most commonly used on the face, it is also effective in correcting contour irregularities in other areas of the body such as scaring.

 Dermal filler injections are non-surgical procedures that involve injecting gel under the skin by a trained medical professional.

 The procedure usually takes 15-30 minutes with results that can be seen immediately and most people can resume normal activities immediately after the procedure.

 For increased comfort during the procedure, some filler products are specifically formulated with local anaesthetic.

 A smooth injectable gel is injected below the skin’s surface to “fill-in” wrinkles, “plump-up” small areas such as the lips, and “re-volumise” large areas like the cheeks.
 This procedure is often referred to as a “liquid facelift.”

 With fillers, dermal volumisers provide subtle yet noticeable effects to plump up your cheeks or other areas of the face that have lost volume due to ageing or weight changes.